Berrien Springs High School

 - Parole Officer

-This class will expose the student to three college level criminal justice curriculum classes offered in conjunction with Lake Michigan College and directed at the advanced student.
+This class will expose the student to three college-level criminal justice curriculum classes offered in conjunction with Berrien Springs High School and directed at the advanced student.

 The third class is entitled, Seminar in Criminal Justice and Public Safety (lawe251).
 The seminar class discusses current topics/problems in criminal justice and public safety areas.
 Special issues are discussed and qualified students are assigned to agencies or departments as interns in the criminal justice system.